-Link provides a secure online portal to support your administrative tasks including eligibility, claims and prior authorization and notifications.
-To sign in to Link, go to UHCprovider.com and click on the Link button in the upper right corner.
-For more information about all Link tools, go to UHCprovider.com/Link.
+UnitedHealthcare Provider Portal provides a secure online portal to support your administrative tasks including eligibility, claims and prior authorization and notifications.
+To sign in to the Provider Portal, go to UHCprovider.com and click on the Sign in button in the upper right corner.
+For more information about all Provider Portal tools, go to UHCprovider.com, thien click Sign in.

-To access Link, the secure care provider website, go to UHCprovider.com and either sign in or create a user ID for Link.
+To access the Provider Portal, the secure care provider website, go to UHCprovider.com and either sign in or create a user ID.
 You will receive your user ID and password within 48 hours.

 The secure care provider website lets you: